 He went to a master to teach him karate.
 He expected being put to the mat, but instead he was put to work on the master's taxi fleet, paint his never ending fence, and clean his football field side deck.

 Each had to be done in a specific way.
 He did it, but then revolted.
 He wanted to learn karate, but instead he was used as a slave.

-And here comes the surprise: each of those jobs made one important karate base movement into muscle memory.
+And here comes the surprise: each of those jobs created one important karate base movement in muscle memory.

 And the same goes in life.
 If you want to learn anything properly in life, the teacher needs to break it up for you to its unrecognizable elements, and as you practice it you won't go to the "I know" mode and do it wrong.

-90% of you that try connecting, isn't.
+90% of you that try connecting, doesn't connect.
 Why?
 Because you don't follow the instructions, you do what you think you should be doing.
 As if connecting weren't an exact science.

 Connecting is a lot like karate.
 Business is lot like karate.
 Relationships are a lot like karate.
 Success is a lot like karate.